 BoatUS says boaters may be subject to various sales, use, excise, or property taxes when they remain in one location for a consecutive number of days, or over-stay their visit for a certain number of aggregate days per year.
 This "grace period" is often 60 to 90 days but as little as 30 days in two states (CO, NH).
 Also, if the principal state's sales and use tax is not comparable to the tax in the state the boat is visiting, the second state can levy their own tax making the boat owner liable for the difference.

 - Boat Surveys – A marine surveyor should be hired by every prospective buyer of a pre-owned boat to verify condition prior to purchase.
 Marine lenders generally require a marine survey to confirm condition and verify hull, engine, and registration numbers of a boat before they will loan against it.
 Surveys can also help owners determine if they are carrying the proper amount of insurance coverage.
-There are national marine surveyor organizations whose members provide these services.
-Lenders usually can direct borrowers to local professionals to carry out a marine survey.
+The National Association of Marine Surveyors, the Society of Accredited Marine Surveyors are two national organizations whose members provide these services.
 An engine survey is a separate procedure that analyzes the engine components and systems, including transmissions, and should be done by an authorized engine mechanic.